 New Discovery articles take a recent finding, technology, or discovery and explain the content and importance of the discovery in language that can be understood by kids (ages 8-15).
 It is important that the authors provide enough context for the discovery, but should focus more on the recent development.

 These articles should be based on a research article that has already been peer-reviewed and published (or accepted) in an academic journal and should be written by researchers involved in the original publication.
 Think of it as an 'adaptation' of the original research article.

 The original publication will be featured prominently at the top of the article in the form of a banner hyperlinked back to it.
 Please indicate this article within your references as the source article and ensure that we are provided with a DOI.

-Core Concept articles explain fundamental ideas from a given field and synthesize them in language that can be understood by kids (ages 8-15).
+Core Concept articles explain fundamental ideas from a given scientific field and synthesize them in language that can be understood by kids (ages 8-15).
 Each article should have a clear scope and not attempt to address an entire discipline.
-The article should be primarily self-contained, explaining major terms within the text and clearly identifying areas where people could be interested to find out more.
+The article should be primarily self-contained, explaining major scientific terms within the text and clearly identifying areas where people could be interested to find out more.

 Too broad: "Earth Science", "The Heart", "Renewable Energy", or "The Brain"